-The chdir command is an internal command and is available in the below Microsoft operating systems.
+Chdir is an internal command and is available in the following Microsoft operating systems.

 Goes to the highest level, the root of the drive.

 Goes back one directory.
-For example, if you are within the C:\Windows\COMMAND> directory, this would take you to C:\Windows> directory.
+For example, if you are in the C:\Windows\COMMAND> directory, this would take you to C:\Windows> directory.

-Windows 95, Windows 98 and later versions of Windows allow you to go back more than one directory by using three or more dots.
-For example, typing chdir... with three dots after the cd would take you back two directories.
+Windows 95, Windows 98 and later versions of Windows allow you to go back more than one directory if you specify three or more dots.
+For example, typing "chdir..." with three dots after the cd would take you back two directories.

-If present, would take you into the Windows directory.
+If present, would take you to the Windows directory.
 Windows can be substituted with any other name.